chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/vtdd.md

 ### 4. Check the implementation against the design

-Open it up in Storybook to see if it works.
-Of course, this example was heavy on CSS, so chances are we will have been testing our changes in Storybook as we went to tweak the styles to achieve what we wanted.
+See how the component looks in Storybook.
+This example was CSS heavy.
+In practice, we would have been testing the changes in Storybook as we went along.
+That way we could tweak the styles to match the design spec.

 <video autoPlay muted playsInline loop>
   <source